-If you want the call features that are standard with most hosted communication providers like call forwarding, call queues, call transfer, music-on-hold, and other features, you’ll need to purchase Skype’s other primary add-on, Skype Cloud PBX.
+If you want the call features that are standard with most hosted communication providers, you’ll need to purchase Skype’s other primary add-on, Skype Cloud PBX.
 Most businesses that require domestic or international calling also require features offered with Skype’s PBX to operate efficiently.
 So, almost any business can assume they will be buying this service in addition to Skype PSTN.

 Is Skype Right for Your Business?

 The answer, as the platform is now, is maybe – but not for the low price you might think.
 While Skype for Business is offered for a low monthly fee of $6 a month, this does not include fully installed office applications, domestic or international phone service, or any standard call features.
 It is only when paired with these add-ons that the platform begins to resemble a comprehensive hosted cloud communication service.

 Skype Cloud PBX, which is required for domestic or international calling, is offered as an $8 add-on for most versions of Office 365 (which Skype for Business is part of).
 It is also included with Office 365 Enterprise E5, offered at a monthly price of $35 per user.
 From there, it is an additional $12 for a domestic calling plan and $24 for a plan that includes international calls.

 If you subscribe to Office 365 E5 and want international calling, you’re looking at $59 per month per user.
 If you are satisfied with Office 365 E3 and only need domestic calling, your monthly cost will be closer to $40 per user.
 That’s still competitive in the VoIP market, but higher than the pricing many potential customers expect when they inquire about Skype’s services.

 Looking for more reviews on top VoIP providers in the market today?
 Explore these related articles: